 User stories are short, simple descriptions of a feature, written in everyday language which describe a specific goal (what) from the perspective of an individual (who) along with the reason (why) he/she/they want it.
 Think 'needs focused', not 'solution focused' yet

-2. Transparent and Consistent Documentation the Whole Way
+2. Transparent and consistent documentation the whole project

 Transparency and consistency can seem like it’s a given for any collaborative project but this past year we’ve seen a dominantly virtual world and it’s more important than ever.
 Some organizations scrambled to jump onto collaborative project management tools to store information in one place.
 So when working in partnership to implement new cloud-based solutions you’ll want an implementation partner to give you transparent and consistent documentation the whole way through to the end product.

-Traction on Demand has a strong scoping process because we use the Traction Enable Experience.
+Traction on Demand has a strong scoping process because we use Traction Enable.
 We shifted away from heavy documentation to user stories that consistently explain who needs to do what, when, and how with less wordy text full of technical jargon.
 The user stories will also outline acceptance criteria to be met to consider a project requirement completed.
 The user stories will be used during the build phase and the acceptance criteria will form the basis of the quality assurance testing that Traction on Demand will perform.
-In cases where our clients participate in the build, user stories and the Traction Enable Experience will make it easy to collaborate.
+In cases where our clients participate in the build, user stories and Traction Enable makes it easy to collaborate.